aracais/openobserver_pi/README.md

 The build process can be used in a few ways:
   1. A standard cmake/make process on the command line
   2. Run a batch file to create a 'Plugin Manager' installable.
-An example is `build-local-package-example.sh` which basically runs a script that is used on circleci locally and creates the installable files in the build directory
+An example is `build-local-package.sh` which basically runs a script that is used on circleci locally and creates the installable files in the build directory
   3. Run 'circleci local' which will run what circleci does in the cloud locally for non-ORB based environment, and example being shown in `run-circleci-local.txt`
   4. Run a build process on pushing/merging a change on github, and when creating a new tag/version